N-Pacis/automated-emails-node-js/readme.md

-## CLONE THE PROJECT AND RUN IT IN TERMINAL USING 'node app.js' command
+## CLONE THE PROJECT AND RUN IT IN TERMINAL USING THE FOLLOWING COMMANDS
+- yarn install
+- node app.js

 This is a program that automates sending email to users using a specified period of time and uses node-cron module
 ## Let us learn about node-cron